International Harvester (song)

-"International Harvester" is a song written by Jeffrey Steele, Shane Minor and Danny Myrick (formerly a member of the band Western Flyer), and recorded by American country music singer Craig Morgan.
+"International Harvester" is a song written by Jeffrey Steele, Shane Minor, and Danny Myrick, and recorded by American country music singer Craig Morgan.
 It was released in September 2007 as the third single from his album Little Bit of Life, released in 2006 on Broken Bow Records.

 Content

 The song is a moderate up-tempo backed largely by fiddle and banjo.
 The lyric, written in first person, describes a farmer who is driving an International Harvester-branded combine on a highway.
 Because of the vehicle's slow speed, he is causing a slowdown in traffic on the road and angering drivers, thus leading to the farmer's defense of his own actions.

 Music video

 On May 17, 2008 the music video for "International Harvester" was filmed in Wichita, Kansas during the Wichita River Festival.
 It was directed by Dallas Henry.
 They had scouted various cities and chose Wichita, specifically the main intersection of Broadway and 1st Street, with a focus on the Orpheum Theatre.
 To produce this video, they hired 10 people locally and 25 actors from a local talent agency to assist production.
 An International Harvester 1460 combine was used in the production of the music video.